force-h2020/force-docs/docs/source/extending/traits.rst

 Traits is a python package, developed by Enthought, for creating and interacting with statically-typed variables: '**traits**'.
-To efficiently develop UIs for traits Enthough developed a sister package: TraitsUI.
+To efficiently develop UIs for traits Enthough developed a sister package, TraitsUI.

-A class that has traits variables as attributes, inherits from ``HasTraits``, so that those traits can be initiated and handled appropriately.
-Most, if not all, of the classes in the BDSS (and the Workflow Manager) inherit from ``HasTraits``, therefore before extending BDSS, it is useful to have some knowledge of Traits and TraitsUI.
+A class that has traits variables as attributes, inherits from ``HasTraits``, so that those variables can be initialized and handled appropriately.
+Most, if not all, of the classes in the BDSS (and in the Workflow Manager) inherit from ``HasTraits``, therefore before extending BDSS it is useful to have some basic knowledge of Traits and TraitsUI.

 Full documentation can be found here: